 This article is an update of my first article named “A basic 3D asteroid game

 The first thing to do is to get the meshes that contain the four rockets and place them on a list:

-After getting the mesh reference, we delete it from the model because we are going to draw and manage it in a different way than the ship.
+After getting the mesh reference, we delete them from the model because we are going to draw and manage them in a different way than the ship.